ServiceNow Credential Resolver

 Configure MID Properties (Akeyless Parameters)

-Set the following MID properties on your instance (System Properties or MID Properties).
+With the MID Server set up, configure the following properties on your instance (System Properties or MID Properties).
 Property names are case-sensitive.

 • ext.cred.akeyless.gw_url (string): Akeyless Gateway.
 Default: https://api.akeyless.io